Stilt Walkers: Athletic Hobby or Career?

 Stilts have been in existence for thousands of years.
 This notion of walking tall was seemingly started by entertainers many centuries ago.

-Today many people are enjoying the use of stilts for varied interests.
-The stilts are becoming of interest with the cosplay enthusiasts.
+Today many people enjoy using stilts for varied interests.
+For example, they are of increasing interest among cosplay enthusiasts.
 The stilts help to emphasize the character and add a new dimension to the costuming.

 How to Walk With Peg Stilts